Computational Approaches for Text Preparation and Analysis Online

 Are you interested in textual analysis but unsure about where to start?
 Join us for an interactive “no experience required” introduction to the fundamental concepts, processes, and methodological approaches for preparing and analyzing text using computational approaches.
 Following a general introduction to the topic, participants will be guided through prepared exercises that demonstrate how different software packages (OpenRefine, Python) can be used to prepare for and perform textual analysis.

-*Presented by Jay Brodeur (Head of Digital Scholarship Services and Administrative Director of the Sherman Centre for Digital Scholarship) and Devon Mordell (Educational Developer, The MacPherson Institute for Teaching and Learning).
+*Presented by Jay Brodeur (Associate Director, Digital Scholarship Infrastructure & Services and Administrative Director of the Sherman Centre for Digital Scholarship) and Devon Mordell (Educational Developer, The MacPherson Institute for Teaching and Learning).
 This virtual workshop will be recorded and shared on the Sherman Centre's website.

 More information on Sherman Centre Events can be found on the SCDS Events page.

 The Sherman Centre and the McMaster University Library are committed to fostering a supportive and inclusive environment for its presenters and participants.
 As a participant in this session, you agree to support and help cultivate an experience that is collaborative, respectful, and inclusive, as well as free of harassment, discrimination, and oppression.
 We reserve the right to remove participants who exhibit harassing, malicious or persistently disruptive behaviour.
 Please refer to our code of conduct webpage for more information.